The Nasal Cavity

 A fracture of the cribriform plate can occur as a result of nose trauma.
 It is either fractured directly by the trauma, or by fragments of the ethmoid bone.

 A fractured cribriform plate can penetrate the meningeal linings of the brain, causing leakage of cerebro-spinal fluid.
-Exposing the brain to the outside environment like this increases the risks of meningitis, encephalitis and brain abscesses.
+Exposing the brain to the outside environment like this increases the risks of meningitis, encephalitis and cerebral abscesses.

 The olfactory bulb lies on the cribriform plate and can be damaged irreversibly by the fracture.
 In this case, the patient may present with anosmia (loss of smell).